alsalafiyyah/alsalafiyyah.github.io/_posts/women/2020-08-8-ruling-on-artificial-nails-eyelashes-contact-lenses.md

 Answer:

 It is impermissible to wear artificial nails, false eyelashes and colored contact lenses, because they are harmful to the body, and they also entail deception and changing the creation of Allah (Exalted be He).

-May Allah grant us success.
-May peace and blessings be upon our Prophet, his family and Companions.